Tailor your studies to suit your interests with over 20 different minors offered at NYU Tandon and dozens of additional

 A minor is an approved concentration of academic study within a single discipline.
 In specified programs, undergraduate students may select a minor in a field distinct from, or related to, their major, with the approval of advisers in both the major and minor fields.
 The name of the minor appears on students’ transcripts if the approved 14-16 credits in the minor field have been completed with at least a 2.0 GPA.

 With the consent of a student’s major department, some courses used to satisfy the minor requirements also may satisfy the required or electives course requirements in the student’s major program.

-The names and associated requirements for minors are listed below (most links lead to the Bulletin).
+The names and associated requirements for minors are listed below (links lead to the Bulletin).

 - Aerospace Engineering

 - Applied Physics

 - English Minor for Tandon Students (in collaboration with CAS)